 Guided Learning Hours (GLH): are defined as the time when a tutor is present to give specific guidance towards the learning aim being studied on a programme.
 This definition includes lectures, tutorials and supervised study in, for example, open learning centres and learning workshops, live webinars, telephone tutorials or other forms of e-learning supervised by a tutor in real time.
 Guided learning includes any supervised assessment activity; this includes invigilated examination and observed assessment and observed workbased practice.

 Rules of Combination

-Learners must complete 8 units to achieve a minimum of 120 credits total.
+Learners must complete the 6 mandatory units then choose a minimum of 2 optional units to achieve 120 credits total.